 This course provides an opportunity to enhance acquisition of the fundamental elements of the Spanish language.
 Emphasis is placed on the progressive development of basic listening, speaking, reading, and writing skills through the use of various supplementary learning media and materials.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F. Sp.)

-SPA 182 Spanish Lab II (0 2 1
+SPA 182 Spanish Lab II (0 2 1)

-Prerequisites: SPA 181

-Corequisites: SPA 112

 This course provides an opportunity to enhance acquisition of the fundamental elements of the Spanish language.
 Emphasis is placed on the progressive development of basic listening, speaking, reading, and writing skills through the use of various supplementary learning media and materials.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate cultural awareness.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F. Sp.)

 SPA 211 Intermediate Spanish I (3 0 3)

-Prerequisites: SPA 112

-Corequisites: SPA 281

 This course provides a review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.
-This course has been approved to satisfy the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees.
+This course has been approved to satisfy the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees. (on demand)

-SPA 212 Intermediate Spanish II (3 0 3) Prerequisites: SPA 211 SPA 282 Corequisites:
+SPA 212 Intermediate Spanish II (3 0 3)

 This course provides a continuation of SPA 211.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
-This course has been approved to satisfy the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees.
+This course has been approved to satisfy the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees. (on demand)

-SPA 281 Spanish Lab III (0 2 1) Prerequisites: SPA 182
+SPA 281 Spanish Lab III (0 2 1)